Shreemanarjun/Ktor-Website/README.md

 # example
 Simple Ktor :Website
 Used Ktor to Serve database
-easy use of html dsl and datavase connect
+easy use of html dsl and database connect